Enable cleaner, smarter tech for Europe’s future

 For global chip manufacturers and suppliers, Europe is an important hub for chip design, materials, equipment, and R&D in addition to manufacturing.
 Changes to the EU Chips Act can help make the region more attractive for semiconductor investments.

-I. Build a competitive and resilient semiconductor value chain.
+I. Build a strong and resilient semiconductor value chain.

-Strengthen the semiconductor ecosystem through partnerships between industry, SMEs, and start-ups; align EU and national funding to accelerate strategic projects and mobilise private capital; enhance skills in new technologies; partner with like-minded global partners.
+Strengthen the semiconductor ecosystem through partnerships between industry, SMEs, and start-ups.
+Align EU and national funding to accelerate strategic projects, mobilise private capital, and boost skills.
+Moreover, closer cooperation with like-minded global partners will increase resilience and innovation.

 III.
 Align the Chips Act with cybersecurity and trade rules.

-New rules should not add new layers, but complement the CRA and respect international trade commitments, avoiding divergent certification or sourcing requirements.
-A coherent rulebook will keep Europe integrated into global semiconductor supply chains.
+Ensure new semiconductor regulations complement the Cyber Resilience Act (CRA) and respect international trade commitments rather than adding new layers.
+Avoid divergent certification or sourcing requirements to keep Europe integrated in global semiconductor supply chains.